Phileosopher/commonplace/bible-2_historical.md

 16. Samson escapes Gaza, Samson and Delilah, Samson's vengeance and death
 17. Micah establishes an idol with a Levite
 18. Dan's tribe takes Micah's idol, then conquers and settles in Laish
-19. A Levite's concubine is raped to death in Gibeah, he chops her into 12 pieces and sends her across Israel
+19. Levite's concubine is raped to death in Gibeah, he chops her into 12 pieces and sends her across Israel
 20. Israel fights against the Benjamites in Gibeah in response to the Levite, they defeat them after the third attempt
 21. Israel had killed Benjamin's women but didn't want to destroy the tribe, they had Benjamin steal women from the Lord's feast in Shiloh